rrinaldi/rrinaldi.github.io/content/about.md

 draft: true
 ---

-Hi!
-I'm Ryan.
-I'm a software engineer with 20 years of experience designing, building and shipping software for all sorts of companies.
-At those companies I've worn a variety of hats.
-I've been an individual contributor, an architect and a manager but the hat I'm currently wearing is consultant, working for Prime TSR helping companies modernize their applications and processes and taking it all to the cloud!
+Hi I'm Ryan, a seasoned software engineer with over 20 years of experience in designing, developing, and delivering software solutions.
+As a consultant for Prime TSR, I help companies modernize their technology and processes and take them to the cloud.
+I have a solid background in the Microsoft stack, so I'm well-equipped to tackle technical challenges.
+However, I also recognize that technology is only half of the equation in delivering successful software.
+That's why I bring empathy and a servant leadership approach to the table, fostering an environment where people feel supported and valued, and are able to do their best work.

-I've primarly worked with the Microsoft stack, going all the way back to the pre-.NET days.
-Over the years though, I've learned that in order to ship successful software the tech behind it is only half the equation.
-The other half is working with people inside and outside of the team to make sure they are motivated, enthusiastic and driven.
+Outside of work, I'm a life-long learner and I love spending time with my family.
+I have a passion for science fiction and fantasy, and I love to immerse myself in new worlds and stories.